gordonmleigh/gordonml.co.uk/posts/promised-mongo.md

 hand, we have super-nested callbacks, on the other we have a bunch of continuations, the function of which is not entirely obvious unless you are comfortable with promises.
 Using promises does give you the opportunity of waiting on several things to complete, or chaining asynchronous methods together in a straightforward way.

-Having said that, the same can be achieved using the [async](https://github.com/caolan/async) library: I guess it is a matter of personal taste.
+The same can be achieved using the [async](https://github.com/caolan/async) library: I guess it is a matter of personal taste.
 One thing counting against promises is that errors will be lost if you forget to call `done()` at the end of a promise chain; however, the [Q readme](https://github.com/kriskowal/q#the-end) claims that